Morning Brine

 jellyfish and slammed them onto beds of crushed shells.

-This morning, the sea calm, their globs rest in the sand,
+This morning, the sea calm, their globes rest in the sand,

 giant pearls strewn from a snapped strand,